I’ve written a great deal of historical fiction.

-There’s a long series of short fiction, available for less than a dollar an issue (so far there are 14).
+There’s a long series of short fiction, available for less than a dollar an issue (so far there are 18).
 Tom Swan is an adventurer in the heart of the renaissance; the rebirth of classical learning is an opportunity for scholars, soldiers, and rogues, thieves, courtesans and spies.
 Tom Swan wanders the Mediterranean, looking for work, adventure, money, jewels, art and antiquities.
 In the process, he meets the greats and near greats of his day, from Richard, Earl of Warwick to Leonardo Da Vinci, from Dracula (Vlad Tepes) and Janos Hunyadi to Cosimo di Medici, Alfonse di Borgia and Leon Batista Alberti.
-Swords, sex, philosophy, art, politics, and a growing amount of post traumatic stress follow the protagonist.
+Swords, sex, philosophy, art, politics, and a growing amount of post-traumatic stress follow the protagonist.
 Eventually, there will be either 24 or 36 of these.
-Currently (October 2015) writing Tom Swan 15, which is also ‘Tom Swan and the Last Spartans 2.
+Currently (August 2018) writing Tom Swan 20, which is also ‘Tom Swan and the Turks 1.’

 There are currently six ‘Tyrant’ books, and they cover Kineas of Athens, Srayanka the Scyth, and their children from about 330 BCE until the twins are secure in ruling their Bosphoron kingdom in 303 BCE.
 Based on history (and especially of Diodorus Siculus) this series takes the reader into the crucible of Hellenistic civilization, from the campaigns of Alexander to the birth of the Successor empires.
-Christian is considering a book ‘zero’ about Philokles of Sparta, and an eventual book 7 about the Keltoi invasions of Greece in the early third century BCE.
-In the summer of 2016 he will work on a pair of books (WIth SJA Turney ) about Philopoeman of Achaea and Flamininus of Rome (roughly 200 BCE) called ‘The Last Greek Hero,’ or something like it.
+I am considering a book ‘zero’ about Philokles of Sparta, and an eventual book 7 about the Keltoi invasions of Greece in the early third century BCE.
+In the summer of 2017 I began work on a pair of books about Philopoeman of Achaea and Flamininus of Rome (roughly 200 BCE) called ‘The New Achilles,’ which will be out in hardcover in Fenraury 2019 (already written and handed in.)
 Stay tuned.

 My most recent historical series is set in the Fourteenth century.
 The ‘Chivalry’ series follows young William Gold, who runs away from London to follow the Black Prince, from the killing fields of France, through life as a routier and criminal, and to redemption with the Knights of Saint John, further disillusion and an eventual career as a professional soldier and knight.
 Rich in the details of life in the High Middle Ages, The Chivalry series also deals with modern issues about the role of violence in society, rules of conflict and war, and the price that people pay for using violence.